motoharu-gosuto/psvcd/README.md

 CMD - command pin
 GND - ground pin

+Here are some important notes about power supply before I even start.

+If you are going to power the cart by any means other then described custom board I would advise at least the following:
+- Never use voltage divider based on resistors.
+- Never use any power supply that is greater than 3.3V.
+- Always use filtering capacitors.

+Things that I did not implement which you can do:
+- Add some ESD protection to the pins.
+- Add ferrite bead.

+Now here are some notes about the pins.
 INS pin must be tied to ground which means that game cart is inserted.
 PS Vita uses all 4 DAT lines to transfer data from the cart and also to the cart.
 CMD line is used for transferring commands and reading response from the cart.
 CLK line would have frequency around 400 Mhz during initialization.
 When initialization is finished and reading starts, PS Vita switches to 4-bit width high speed mode.
 Not sure though if it is 26 or 52 Mhz but in any case this is very fast signal that is not easy to sample unless you have professional level gear.
-Typical logic analyzer will not help here.
+Typical logic analyzer will not help you here.

+We will be using FTDI FT232 chip to interface the cart but obviously it is not as powerful as PS Vita ARM Cortex.
-Unfortunately FT232h can handle only one input and one output line at a time in MPSSE mode.
+Unfortunately FT232h can handle only one input and one output line at a time in special mode that is called MPSSE (explained later).
 Luckily for us game carts support both 1-bit and 4-bit data width modes.
 So by using couple of multiplexers and demultiplexers we can interface with the cart.
 Technically FT232h chip is capable of transferring data at max 30 Mhz in MPSSE mode.
 I was not able to get to such a high speed.
-I probably lack some knowledge but the other issue is that we need properly routed PCB for high speeds instead of DIP prototype board.
+I probably lack some knowledge about the chip but the other issue is that we need properly routed PCB for high speeds instead of DIP prototype board.
 So high speeds are not expected to work at the moment.
 Again luckily for us game carts can be accessed on low speeds for reading as well.